smaddula/EmotionSurvey/ExpressionSurveyAffectiva/README.md

 Drawable - Smileys

 Each radio button can have 2 states ie selected and non-selected image used in the radio button is dynamically changed based on the state of the radio button.
 This is achieved by using xml selectors , these are present in drawable folder along with the png images that represent all possible smileys .
 This model is inspired from http://stackoverflow.com/questions/19163628/adding-custom-radio-buttons-in-android

+UserSurveyDate - DTO Objects

+Various classes used to store the emotion data collected through out the survey .
+This data is inturn saved as a ParseFile and stored in parse server as a JSON file .

+To generate apk file from Android Studio .
+From the menu select Build->Generate Signed APK .